zxcviscool0/Gorilla-Tag-Hunt-Watch-Notification-Library/README.md

 It may take up 10 seconds for the watch to load

 # How to use the libary
-First of all you need to a add a project reference to the dll in order for it to work
+1. First of all you need to a add a project reference to the dll in order for it to work
+2. Add the hunt watch notification libary into ur plugins

-Once your finished with that you will need this code to ensure it loads properly:
+3. Once your finished with that you will need to add a BepInDependency so it works you can do this using [BepInDependency("zxcv.notif.hunt")]
-[BepInDependency("zxcv.notif.hunt")]

-To send a notification use this code:
+4. Send a notification using HuntNotif.SendNotification("coolthing");
-HuntNotif.SendNotification("coolthing");

 # Exmaple Code